CortexIntelligentAutomation/docs/content/en/docs/2023.3/Reference/Blocks/ssh/execute-ssh-command/execute-ssh-command-block.md

 [SshLogs][] includes a TerminalPromptMatch property that represents any string within the returned logs that matches the TerminalPrompt property within the [SshSessionDetails][].

 Some prompts within SSH require multiple interactions before reaching the end of the prompt.
-The TerminalPromptMatch can be used to make decisions or loop within a flow sending further iput to the Ssh Command to navigate to the end of the prompt.
+The TerminalPromptMatch can be used to make decisions or loop within a flow sending further input to the Ssh Command to navigate to the end of the prompt.

 ### Known Limitations